 Problems aside, both fighters are formidable weapons of war, fulfilling differing roles in defending the UK.

-The RAF is one of the few air forces in the world with the capacity exploit fourth and fifth generation aircraft in a combat scenario.
+The RAF is one of the few air forces in the world with the capacity to exploit fourth and fifth-generation aircraft in a combat scenario.

 And without the Tornado proving multinational co-operation was possible, it’s unlikely that the Eurofighter and the F35 would have ever gotten off the ground.

 KDC Resource are proud to work with several contractors working on the next generation of defensive technologies.

 Alternatively, if you’re looking for leading engineering talent for your defence projects then we can help.
 Contact us today and a member of the team will be in touch to discuss your requirements.